1. Purpose

 Registrars who have voluntarily withdrawn from the Training Program and are seeking to reapply for entry can waive the Cooling Off Period.

-4.3 Registrars who voluntarily withdraw from a Training Program cannot apply for reconsideration or appeal of their withdrawal decision, as per the Reconsideration and Appeal Policy.
+4.3 Registrars who voluntarily withdraw from a Training Program cannot apply for reconsideration or appeal of their withdrawal decision.

 5. Involuntary withdrawal